 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Gabriela L. Santos: We let the fibroblasts build and organize their own environment under a defined mechanical condition.
+This results in anisotropic tissues with stiffnesses and matrix compositions comparable to the natural situation of the cells.

 REQUIRED: What is the main advantage of this technique?

-:
+Tim Meyer: It allows to compare up to 48 conditions, it is flexible with respect to the used cell type and culture conditions and by the use of only few well-defined components it is reproducible between laboratories.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+Gabriela L. Santos: Sure it does, by application of pro-fibrotic factors or aintifibrotic drugs it can be used to study the underlying processes and therapies of fibrotic diseases of any kind.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?